Syncano/syncano-cli/README.rst

 this tool cannot yet handle this kind of situation when pulling a Script from Syncano.

 Classes and Scripts configuration is stored in *syncano.yml* file.
-If this file already exists, only classes and scripts stored in this file will be pulled and updated.
+If this file already exists, only Classes and Scripts stored in this file will be pulled and updated.
 If you want to pull the whole Instance you can use *-a/--all* switch flag.

 Pushing your changes